 The tuition and fees are listed for planning purposes only.
 Tuition and fees are subject to change without notice.
-Tuition and fees are assessed on the basis of information given by the student at the time of registration.
+Tuition and fees are assessed on the basis of information given by the student at the time of registration and are audited periodically for the correct assessment.
 Tuition and fees are normally reviewed annually for rate changes effective each Fall term.

 Tuition schedules are provided below.
-This information was updated April 2014, and it applies to students taking courses during the 2014-2015 academic year, which will start Monday, August 25, 2014.
+This information was updated April 2014, and it applies to students taking courses during the 2014-2015 academic year, which started Monday, Aug.
+25, 2014.